Today's Articles

 Idi Amin Dada

-*The birth of Idi Amin is celebrated on this date in 1925.
+*Idi Amin's birth is celebrated on this date in 1925.
 He was a Black African dictator and politician.
 Idi Amin Dada was born in Koboko County in the West Nile district of Uganda, home of the Kakwa tribe.
 His birth year is estimated at 1925 because records were not kept for Ugandans.

-His father had spent much of his life in the southern Sudan, where the Kakwas, an Islamic people, had originated.
+His father had spent much of his life in southern Sudan, where the Kakwas, an Islamic people, originated.
 His mother was from the Lugbara tribe.
 Early Victorian explorers recorded violence and bloodletting, which were particularly distinct among these Sudanic-Nubian peoples; the homicide rate there is still one of the highest in Africa today.
-Amin's early life was traditional for a poor boy with little education.
+Amin's early life was traditional for a poor child with little education.

 In 1962, while commanding the 4th KAR, he carried out the Turkana Massacre, an operation that began as a simple assignment to check cattle rustling by tribesmen in Kenya.
 Complaints from villagers reached the British authorities in Nairobi; bodies were exhumed from pits, and it became clear that the victims had been tortured, beaten to death, and, in some cases, buried alive.
 Amin was also a sergeant in the British colonial army.
 After Uganda's independence, he rose to Commander-in-Chief in the Ugandan armed forces.
 In 1971, Amin seized control of the government and was responsible for the deaths of hundreds of thousands of Ugandans.